Mahi-Mani/Advanced-Javascript-Assignment/README.md

     }
 ```
-The above code snippet the start of the game flow.
+The above code snippet marks the start of the game flow.
 User is prompted to guess a letter.
 This code checks crucial functionality of game logic
-that if user repeats his/her guesses.
+that if user repeats his/her guesses, then alerts user that guess has already been made.
 Since it is a letter guess game, if user tries to guess a whole word, then a warning is issued to the user

 ## Learning Points
-- Constructors
+* Constructors

 Since I had worked with constructors throughout the application, I experimented and learnt a lot with javascript constructors